yotam180/unique_counter/Article/Article.md

 Note: We do not count placements into the `unique_count` variable.
 The maximum amount of placements into this variable is $m$.
 Since we already count $\Theta(m)$ placements, extra $m$ placements do not affect the overall asymptotic behaviour.

-The following graph visualizes the growth in comparisons and placements:
+The following graph visualises the growth in comparisons and placements:

 ![](Assets/counting_sort_array_graph.png)